 Dear Students and Families:

-Welcome to the 2015 -2016 school year!
-Our commitment at Diboll High School is to provide a safe, positive, intellectual learning environment that will empower students to become creative problem solvers, critical thinkers, and inspired learners prepared for high school, college, and life in the twenty-first century.
+Welcome to the 2017-18 school year!
+Diboll High School is committed to providing a safe, positive, intellectual learning environment.
+We are not only preparing students for college, the workforce, and life in the 21st century.
+We are empowering students to become creative problem solvers, critical thinkers, and inspired learners.

-Lumberjack Students, I encourage to follow the Lumberjack Code:
+Lumberjack Students, I encourage you to follow the Lumberjack Code:

 • Protect the weak and defenseless